Create a Vector Search Index with the Server Web Console

 (Optional) Create another child field on the new collection type mapping for any additional fields you want to return in your search results.

 For example, you could add the text field that you used to generate your vector embeddings.
+For more information about how to create child fields, see Create a Child Field.

 -